cloudsftp/blog/content/posts/RAnT_One/index.md

 }
 ```

-As you can see, we defined macros for the state, $x$, the parameter, $a$, and the output of the function, $y$, to make the code more readable.
+As you can see, I defined macros for the state, $x$, the parameter, $a$, and the output of the function, $y$, to make the code more readable.
 We also need to import the library `AnT.hpp` and export our function as the `systemFunction`.

-We then can compile the file with a bash-script that is part of Ant by executing the following command in the directory, out function implementation source file is in.
+We then can compile the file with a bash-script that is part of AnT by executing the following command in the directory, our function implementation source file is in.

 ```bash
 /path/to/AnT/bin/build-AnT-system.sh